 Mycorrhizal fungi are beneficial at helping transplants establish healthy root systems.
 I like to add them with the fertilizer in a product like this one.

-I know there’s a lot of information out there about other magical things you can put in the tomato hole.
 I thought it would be helpful to list out all the other things that you might read about and explain how they’ll help or why they’re bogus.
 Let’s go!

 Some people claim that putting baking soda in the hole with your tomato plant will make the soil less acidic and therefore your tomatoes will be sweeter.